MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-anchor-azure-object.md

 2. Select **Upload **Image**, and then select the image you want.
 The preview will change to the image after it has finished uploading.

-## Assign the object anchor in PC app
+## Assign the object anchor in the Anchor wizard

-Return to the PC app to assign your Object Anchor.
-The Library will have updated with the new Object Anchor under the Object Anchor tab [screenshot].
-Note: select Next and then Back to refresh Library in the Anchor wizard
+Next, you'll go back to the PC app to assign the object anchor to your guide.

+1. In the PC app Anchor wizard, select **Next** and then **Back** to refresh the library. ???Where is Object Anchor tab???

+    SCREENSHOT GOES HERE

-Drag and drop the Object Anchor to assign it to the guide
+2. Drag and drop the object anchor to assign it to the guide, and then select **Next**.

-The next three steps in the Anchor wizard are optional.

-Select Next and optionally, take a photo of the target object you wish to anchor to
+3. Take a photo of the target object location (optional) to make it easy for the operator to find the target object.
+Select **Next**.

-Select Next and optionally, import the photo of the target object location.
-This will help operators preview the object.
+4. Import the photo, and then select **Next**.

-Select Next and add custom instructions as needed to help the operator find the target object.
+5. Add custom instructions (optional) as needed to help the operator find the target object.
+Select **Next**.

-Complete the Anchor wizard on the PC app.
-In order to complete assignment of the Object Anchor, move to the HoloLens app.
+6. Select **Complete**.

-Assign Object Anchor in HL app
+## Assign the object anchor in the HoloLens app

+The final step happens in the HoloLens app.

 Open your guide with the Object Anchor in the HoloLens app